thomasWeise/aitoa/book/structure/instance/README.md

 \repo.listing{lst:JSSPInstance}{Excerpt from a Java class for representing the data of a JSSP instance.}{java}{src/main/java/aitoa/examples/jssp/JSSPInstance.java}{}{relevant}

+Here, the member variables `m` and `n` stand for the number&nbsp;$\elementOf{\instance}{m}$ of machines and the number&nbsp;$\elementOf{\instance}{n}$ of jobs, respectively.
+The two-dimensional array `jobs` directly receives the data from sub-job lines in the text files, i.e., each row stands for a job and contains machine IDs and processing times in an alternating sequence.
+The actual source file also contains additional code, e.g., for reading such data from the text file, which we have omitted here.

-The OR&nbsp;Library contains 82 JSSP instances of varying sizes specified as text files in the format discussed here.
+The OR-Library contains 82 JSSP instances of varying sizes specified as text files in the format discussed here.
 We will try to solve them in this book as an example of optimization problems.
 In order to keep the example simple, we will focus on only four instances, namely